 Ian Williams on Giant Bomb: Feb 9, 2016: Guest Column: It's Time to Talk About Labor in the Games Industry

-‘Crunch’, an intense inhibitor of work/life balance, refers to a period of time in which video game developers are expected to work extended hours – at times more than 60 hours a week – to meet established game delivery deadlines.
-Whether accepted as an inevitable practice within the industry, or vehemently opposed as exploitative, crunch is a well-documented issue in the discourse addressing video game workers’ quality of life.
-These discussions will be gathered here.
+‘Crunch’ is a commonly cited obstacle to striking a reasonable work/life balance.
+Crunch refers to a period of time in which video game developers are expected to work extended hours – at times more than 60 hours a week – to meet deadlines.
+Whether accepted as an inevitable feature within the industry, or vehemently opposed as exploitative, crunch is a well-documented issue in the discourse addressing video game workers’ quality of life.
+These discussions will be gathered here on an ongoing basis.